jostylr/literate-programming-cli/lp.md

 maybe a built in watcher program, using nodemon?
 command line: read file, readdir, write file, file encodings, curling,

+split http stuff into own module and split testing into own module.

+default litpro to project.md. add an option for toggling standard input.
+If no project.md and no litpro, exit.

 plugins: jshint, jstidy, jade, markdown,